davebremer/Export-SysmonLogs/README.md

 _**DEPRECATED**_

-_This module was a first crack at trying to get sysmon logs into some format thats easier to work with.
-Ther's a huge amount of hard coding which was a pain every time there was an upgrade and new data types were introduced.
+This module was a first crack at trying to get sysmon logs into some format thats easier to work with.
+There's a huge amount of hard coding here, which was a pain every time there was an upgrade and new data types were introduced.

-Theres another module called [export-sysmondb](https://github.com/davebremer/Export-SysmonDB) which dynamically figures out what fields belong to what event types, and loads them into a sqlite database.
+There's another module called [export-sysmondb](https://github.com/davebremer/Export-SysmonDB) which dynamically figures out what fields belong to what event types, and loads them into a sqlite database.

-to be honest - im not sure doing this is useful. still its been a useful exercise for me.
+To be honest - I'm not sure doing this is useful. still its been a useful exercise for me.

 ==============================